udippant/base-drafts/draft-ietf-quic-tls.md

 ## Peer Denial of Service {#useless}

-QUIC, TLS, and HTTP/2 all contain messages that have legitimate uses in some contexts, but that can be abused to cause a peer to expend processing resources without having any observable impact on the state of the connection.
+QWIK, TLS, and HTTP/2 all contain messages that have legitimate uses in some contexts, but that can be abused to cause a peer to expend processing resources without having any observable impact on the state of the connection.
 If processing is disproportionately large in comparison to the observable effects on bandwidth or state, then this could allow a malicious peer to exhaust processing capacity without consequence.

-QUIC prohibits the sending of empty `STREAM` frames unless they are marked with the FIN bit.
+QWIK prohibits the sending of empty `STREAM` frames unless they are marked with the FIN bit.
 This prevents `STREAM` frames from being sent that only waste effort.